emanuelefalbo/HessFit/README.md

 # Install

 It currently works with the Gaussian outputs, and json files containing the necessary input information.
-It has been currently tested with Gaussian09.
+It has been currently tested with Gaussian09/16.
-A numpy python library is required to properly use the program alongside other module.
-Numpy can be installed by the following command:
+The following python libraries are srequired to properly use the program alongside other modules.
+These can be installed with pip:
 ```
 pip install numpy pandas scipy
 ```
 Then, by cloning the directory locally, user should give:
 ```
 git clone https://github.com/emanuelefalbo/HessFit
 cd HessFit
 python setup.py install
 ```

-Alternatively, it is sufficient to add their directory to the **PYTHONPATH** into you .bashrc (bash) file:
+Alternatively, it is sufficient to add their directory to the **PYTHONPATH** into you .bashrc (bash) file to call the main executable (**hessfit.py**):
 ```
 export PYTHONPATH="${PYTHONPATH}:/path/to/hessfit/"
 export PATH=$PATH:/path/to/hessfit/